ysycloud/paraGSEA/README.md

 	 a directory include some reference data files we generate from pretreatment stage

-the detail usage of each C Tools is shown below.
+the detail usage of each C Tool is shown below.
 ```shell
 #param list :filename topn
 #quick_search_serial -i data/data_for_test.txt -n 10 -s data/data_for_test_cidnum.txt -r data/Reference